 As the process continues, regular assessments should be made to consider the changing business requirements that are affected by numerous factors such as market changes, economic climate, supplier relationships etc. This helps determine whether the current agreement is still fit for purpose or whether a new, updated one needs considering, bringing us back to stage one of the cycle.

-Improve Your Organisation’s Procurement Supply Life Cycle
+Improve Your Organisation’s CIPS Procurement Life Cycle